-I have to admit even I was impressed by the transformation this leaf craft took as we transformed long leaves into feathers.
+I have to admit even I was impressed by this leaf craft as we transformed long leaves into feathers.
 My next challenge is to try to get my kids to turn bigger leaves into faux peacock feathers.

 Assortment of long leaves

 Small craft paintbrush

 First, press your leaves between the pages of a book overnight to help them lay flat.

 Next, use your large craft paintbrush to cover the leaf on one side with your base color.
 Allow it to dry a few minutes.

 Then, use your small craft paintbrush to add thin lines of another color in feather-like strokes.

 Finally, allow it to dry and admire your colorful feathery fall leaves.